Panera Bread: Expansion into Canada

-Ordering
+Ordering and delivery

-In May 2014, Panera unveiled "Panera 2.0", a series of integrated technologies including new capabilities for digital ordering, payment, operations, and ultimately, consumption.
+In May 2014, Panera unveiled "Panera 2.0", a series of integrated technologies including new capabilities for digital ordering, payment, operations and consumption.
 It includes tablet kiosks with iPads, which the company calls Fast Lane, where customers may place an order and pay without approaching the counter.
 Customers can also place orders and pay via an app on their smartphone or tablet.
 In 2017, digital orders accounted for over $1 billion in orders or 26% of sales.